yongzx/bigscience-workshop.github.io/en/pages/origin.md

 ## Philosophy

-The acceleration in Artificial Intelligence (AI) and Natural Language Processing (NLP) will have a fundamental impact on society, as these technologies are at the core of the tools we use on a daily basis.
+The acceleration in Artificial Intelligence (AI) and Natural Language Processing (NLP) will have a **fundamental impact on society**, as these technologies are at the core of the tools we use on a daily basis.
 A considerable part of this effort currently stems in NLP from training increasingly larger language models on increasingly larger quantities of texts.

 Unfortunately, the resources necessary to create the best-performing models are found mainly at big technology giants.
 The stranglehold on this transformative technology poses some problems, from a research advancement, environmental, ethical and societal perspective.